Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Background Color: The color used to render the background behind the markers or the segments between points.
 - Text Color: The color used to render the labels of the markers or the points values.
 - Shadow Color: The shadow color used to render the shadow of the markers or the segments between points.
+- Duration Color: The shadow color used to duration of the markers.

 **Tip**: The plugin can support its own color mapping.
 In this case, the color map property is not accessible.